George Washington's Letter to the Artillery Company of Newport

 The museum boasts a collection of 15 cannon from the 1798 to WW II.
 In addition to the 4 Revere cannon, the museum has 3 original Civil War Cannon, 1 World War I cannon and 2 World War II pieces.
 The collection includes many interesting exhibits of historic artifacts of the State of Rhode Island including items belonging to Rhode Island Civil War general, Gen. Ambrose Burnside, for whom we get the term "sideburns", items from the Dorr Rebellion which occurred in the state in 1842, many items from the Artillery Company of Newport's 261 years of continuous service to the State of Rhode Island and much, much more.

-The museum is located in the Company's Historic Armory, built in 1838, at 23 Clarke Street, Newport RI and is open every Monday, Wednesday, Friday, Saturday and Sunday from May 2nd - end of October 2012 from 10:00am - 2:00pm and by appointment the rest of the year.
-Admission is free.
-Donations are accepted.
+The museum is located in the Company's Historic Armory, built in 1838, at 23 Clarke Street, Newport RI and is open every Saturday and Sunday from May to Columbus Day Weekend from 10:00AM - 2:00pm and by appointment.
+Admission is by donantion.
 Civic, military and school groups are all ways welcome.Please come down and experience a bit of history!

 Click on thumbnail to view full size image